Upstate New York: 20th century

-During the era immediately following World War II, Upstate reached what was probably its peak influence in the national economy.
+During the era immediately following World War II, upstate reached what was probably its peak influence in the national economy.
 Major local corporations such as IBM, General Electric, Kodak, Xerox and Carrier had national success, producing cutting-edge products for business, government and consumers, and leadership in corporate culture.
 The opening of the New York State Thruway in the mid-1950s gave the region superior access to other eastern markets.
 This regional advantage faded as many local firms relocated certain operations to other states, or downsized in the face of foreign competition, similar to events in other areas in the American Rust Belt.
 There have, however, been recent efforts at economic revitalization.
 In April 2021, GlobalFoundries, a company specializing in the semiconductor industry, moved its headquarters from Silicon Valley, California to its semiconductor chip manufacturing facility in Malta, New York.

 Since the late 20th century, with the decline of manufacturing and its jobs, the area has generally suffered a net population loss, most heavily in Western New York.

+As paraphrased by Kent Ryden, the upstate area was depicted by writer Russell Banks in his famous novel The Sweet Hereafter (1991) as "cold, snowy, bleak, and in the middle of nowhere".
+The novel was set in an "ugly and economically moribund" town, inhabited by "uneducated" and "poor" people "living dead-end lives".

+From 2014 to 2018, as part of a desperate attempt to boost tourism in the economically depressed region, New York placed over 500 "I Love New York" tourism destination signs along its highways and expressways in violation of the federal Manual on Uniform Traffic Control Devices.
+The state government backed down in November 2018 only after the federal government threatened to withhold over $14 million in federal funding.

 By contrast, many Amish and Mennonite families are recent arrivals to the area and have helped revive agriculture as part of the economy.
 Beginning in 1974, many Mennonite families moved to the Penn Yan area of Yates County from Lancaster County, Pennsylvania, seeking cheaper farmland.
 Amish communities have also been established in St. Lawrence, Montgomery, Chautauqua and Cattaraugus counties, and are making farming profitable.

 Artisans are reviving traditional specialty cheeses and developing growing markets for their products, including shipping some items to the New York metropolitan market.
-A Greek-style yogurt, Chobani, is being produced Upstate by a recent immigrant, who has expanded his operation nationally.
+A Greek-style yogurt, Chobani, is being produced upstate by a recent immigrant, who has expanded his operation nationally.

-Additionally, Upstate New York continues to boast low crime rates, high educational prospects, and readily affordable daily essentials, earning Syracuse, Rochester, Albany, Schenectady, and Buffalo spots in the Forbes magazine list of top ten places to raise a family in the United States.
+Additionally, upstate New York continues to boast low crime rates, high educational prospects, and readily affordable daily essentials, earning Syracuse, Rochester, Albany, Schenectady, and Buffalo spots in the Forbes magazine list of top ten places to raise a family in the United States.

 Five of the six Iroquois nations have filed land claims against New York State (or have sought settlement of pending claims), based on late 18th-century treaties following the American Revolutionary War with the State of New York (which did not have constitutional authority to treat with American Indian nations) and the United States.